johnandrea/generate-gedcom/README.md

 generate-gedcom.py 200 >test.ged 2>run.err
 ```

 There is an optional second parameter which can override the include-dates setting within the program code.
 It can be "nodates" or "yesdates".
+Date creating is enabled by default because it helps with identifying individuals.

 ```
 generate-gedcom.py 400 nodates >tet.ged 2>run.err